Do Go On - 536 - FedEx Flight 705

 We have one last thing to do.

-And the last thing, welcome in Alina and B of B&E, and the last thing we have to do is welcome
+And the last thing, welcome in Elena and B of B and E,

-in someone into the TripTrip Titch Club.
+and the last thing we have to do is welcome in someone into the TripTrip Titch Club.

 This is rare.

-Great patron, they are the, what was the word he used?
+suggestion by Martin, great patron, they are the, what was the word he used?

-The custodian of episode 11, which is the episode I did about the Back to the Future trilogy,
+The custodian of episode 11, which is the episode I did about the Back to the Future

-where we first said about Sydney Shineberg.
+Trilogy, where we first heard about Sydney Shineberg.

 That's quite an honour then for this person.